AdaptiveCpp/AdaptiveCpp/doc/using-hipsycl.md

 ## AdaptiveCpp targets specification

-Both `acpp` and the cmake integration expect an AdaptiveCpp targets specification.
+Both `acpp` and the cmake integration can be optionally provided with an AdaptiveCpp targets specification.
 This specification defines which compilation flows AdaptiveCpp should enable, and which devices from a compilation flow AdaptiveCpp should target during compilation.
 In general, it has the form:

 ```
 "flow1:target1,target2,...;flow2:...;..."
 ```
-and can be passed either as `acpp` command line argument, environment variable or CMake argument depending on whether `acpp` or `cmake` is used.
+and can be passed either as `acpp` command line argument (`--acpp-targets=...`), environment variable (`ACPP_TARGETS=...`) or CMake argument (`-DACPP_TARGETS=...`) depending on whether `acpp` or `cmake` is used.

 "compilation flow" refers to one of the available compilation flows defined in the [compilation flow](compilation.md) documentation.

+AdaptiveCpp's default compilation flow is the `generic` target, if AdaptiveCpp was compiled with support for the generic SSCP compiler, which is typically the case for LLVM-enabled AdaptiveCpp builds. `generic` compiles faster, typically creates faster code, and creates portable binaries that can dispatch kernels to all backends.
+**Unless you have have very specific needs, you probably should use `generic`.**

 ### Requirements for specifying targets of individual compilation flows